Miss Grand Nicaragua

-Miss Grand Nicaragua is an annual national women's beauty pageant in Nicaragua founded by a León-based businessman "Saúl Benítez" in 2020, aiming to select the country representative to compete at Miss Grand International.
+Miss Grand Nicaragua is an annual national women's beauty pageant in Nicaragua founded by a León-based businessman Saúl Benítez in 2020, aiming to select the country's representative to compete at Miss Grand International.
 Formerly, throughout 2014–2017, the license of the contest belonged to Miss Mundo Nicaragua and Miss Nicaragua but the country representatives were either appointed or determined through the main contest of such organizations.

-The first time ever Miss Grand Nicaragua was María Alejandra Gross Rivera from Managua.
-The reining Miss Grand Nicaragua is Daniesca Granja from Chontales.
-She will represent Nicaragua at Miss Grand International 2025 in Thailand, on 18 October 2025.
+María Alejandra Gross Rivera, from Managua, was the first ever Miss Grand Nicaragua.
+The reining Miss Grand Nicaragua is Nahomy Hill Martinez from the South Caribbean Coast Region.
+She will represent Nicaragua at Miss Grand International 2026 in Thailand, in October 2026.

 Background

 History

 Nicaragua competed at Miss Grand International for the first time in 2014, by María Alejandra Gross, the appointed representative from Managua.
 In 2016, the Miss Nicaragua, headed by Karen Celebertti, had obtained the license for the 2016–2017, then the country representatives were elected via such a national competition.
 After an absence in 2018, the León-based designer Saúl Benítez later purchased the license in the following year, however, his first two affiliated titleholders – Vanessa Baldizón and Teresa Moreno – were designated without organizing the contest, both of them were the national finalists of Miss Nicaragua 2017.

-In 2021, Benítez ran the first Miss Grand Nicaragua contest on 8 August at José de la Cruz Mena Municipal Theater of the León city, aiming to determine the country representative for the 2021 and 2022 editions of Miss Grand International.
-The contest consisted of 9 candidates from 7 departments, including Boaco, Granada, León, Managua, RACCN, RACCS, and Río San Juan, of which, both Managua and the RACCN was sending 2 delegates to take part.
-In the final round, Epifanía Solís of Managua together with Maycrin Jáenz of Granada were sequentially announced Miss Grand Nicaragua 2021 and 2022.
+In 2021, Benítez ran the first Miss Grand Nicaragua contest on 8 August at José de la Cruz Mena Municipal Theater of the León city, aiming to determine the country's representatives for the 2021 and 2022 editions of Miss Grand International.
+The contest consisted of 9 candidates from 7 departments, including Boaco, Granada, León, Managua, RACCN, RACCS, and Río San Juan, of which, both Managua and the RACCN sent two delegates to take part.
+In the final round, Epifanía Solís of Managua and Maycrin Jáenz of Granada were announced Miss Grand Nicaragua 2021 and 2022, respectively.

-Since the debutant in 2014, to date, none of Nicaragua's representatives been qualified for the further round on the international stage.
-However, the 2021 candidate, Epifanía Solís, was placed among the top 10 best in a swimsuit competition, one of the sub-contests in Miss Grand International 2021 pageant.
+Since the debutant in 2014, to date, none of Nicaragua's representatives have qualified for the further round on the international stage.
+However, the 2021 candidate, Epifanía Solís, was placed among the top 10 best in a swimsuit competition, one of the sub-contests in the 2021 Miss Grand International pageant.